dali-lab/build/resources/dev-resources/googlescript.md

+---
+layout: page
-# DALI's Google Apps Script
+title: DALI's Google Apps Script
+published: true
-Author: Pat Xu
+author: Pat Xu
+---

 At the start of each term we onboard anywhere from a few to a few dozen people.
 I wrote a couple Google Apps Scripts to help speed up this process.
 Read on to learn how to use the various tools.